Apoc101/Win-Debloat/README.md

 #### Why can Compatibility Telemetry only be enabled partially?

-While deleting the Telemetry, some services that are in charge of delivering the Telemetry to Microsoft are deleted to ensure full privacy; this makes it so that fully re-enabling these services is virtually impossible without a fresh Windows install.
+While deleting the Telemetry, some services that are in charge of delivering it to Microsoft are deleted to ensure full privacy; this makes it so that fully re-enabling these services is virtually impossible without a fresh Windows install.

 #### Why is disabling Hybernation not recommended for Laptop users?